Cyber-attack TTP analysis for EPES systems: EPES system TTPs

 \subsection{Persistence}

-Often EPES systems are restarted (e.g. during maintenance, troubleshooting) adversaries may lose access on the industrial system.
+Often EPES systems are restarted (e.g., during maintenance, troubleshooting) adversaries may lose access to the industrial system.
 Losing access may also occur when legitimate credentials are modified or during a system update.
 Hence, adversaries should ensure that they maintain access by using persistence techniques.
-Such tactics include configuration changes that allow them to secure their ongoing activity and keep their foothold on EPES systems.
+Such tactics include configuration changes that allow them to secure their ongoing activity and keep their foothold on EPES systems and are based on the MITRE ICS Attack Matrix \textit{TA0110}\footnote{https://attack.mitre.org/tactics/TA0110/}.
 Configuration changes may include replacing or hijacking legitimate code, firmware, and other project files, or adding startup code and downloading programs onto devices.
 Additionally, adversaries may trigger the execution of scheduled tasks during each restart of the EPES system.
 In particular, persistence techniques include: